Wednesday, December 24, 2008

 Chris and his Amazing Catalina Crossing

 My parents and I, along with a support team that included an Ironman triathelete, an English Channel crosser, and the world-record holder for most miles swam in one month, were all there to cheer him on and provide motivation, direction, and nutrition.
 Because I wasn't as experienced of a kayker as others there, I was told to not go out at night...when the ocean was so dark, vast, and formidable.
+But at about 6:00 am, when the sun crept over the wet horizon, I went off the boat onto my ocean kayak to paddle up to my brother who was still just moving along with a rhythmic cadence.

+For his swim to be officially recorded and accepted, he had to have an observer there to "officiate" the swim.
+He was not allowed a wet suit, or any kind of physical assistance at all (no one was ever allowed to touch him, or him use the boat or kayak for support).
 Every 30 minutes he would have a "feed" where the kayaker would reach out a water bottle and a little "gu" (power gel) to him.
 These feedings would last all of 15 seconds before he would get back into his stroke.
 They were told to be so quick for two reasons, because they didn't want to add on any extra time or have him expend any extra energy that wasn't propelling him towards his destination and safety; and secondly, so that his metabollic heart rate would not lower which would cause his body temperature to decline.
 The water was usually mid-60s and any stopping would cause his temperature to drop quickly, in which case he would be at risk of cramping and even hypothermia.

+Eventually we saw the coastline and the beach-front hills began to get a little bit larger and larger.
+My brother continued to go strong, with his arms churning in a steady motion like an oil rig, moving up and down, up and down, for what seemed like an eternity.
 We all worried about him, considering how long he was in the water and how much energy and strength he would be able to sustain, but his stamina and perseverence were incredible.
 We finally made radio contact with an on-shore lifeguard to help us find a place he would be able to safely come into the coast since his landing spot had been changed multiple times to account for the current and conditions.
 He helped us find a little cove in which he finally, almost literally, crawled ashore....25 miles and just under 15 hours later.

 I was truly amazed and inspired at what he had just done.
 He became the 156th person to successfully cross the channel since 1926.
 His feat was the equivalent of running almost three marathons back to back to back.
 I felt blessed to have been able to assist in some way and to share that incredible accomplishment with him.
 Way to go, Chris!!!